-The problem of player unknown battlegrounds buildings not rendering can be quickly resolved by lowering your graphics settings from 1080p to 720p, but sometimes it doesn’t get fixed by this method.
+The problem of player-unknown battleground buildings, not rendering can be quickly resolved by lowering your graphics settings from 1080p to 720p, but this method sometimes doesn’t fix it.
 However, the good news is that this problem can be easily fixed by altering and tweaking your PC.
 Please take a look at the suggested fixes below.

 Below are a few of our most tried and tested methods that have proven helpful for many gamers.
 I hope these methods will help you to solve this glitch.